Follow TV Tropes

 • Anti-Frustration Feature:

-• Belles can survive having their HP depleted in a single battle, and if they are engaged by the enemy afterwards, you're given the option to emergency evacuate that fleet.
+• Belles can survive having their HP depleted in a single battle, and if their fleet is engaged by the enemy afterwards, you're given the option to emergency evacuate them.
 Since Belles can be Killed Off for Real, this gives you a chance to save them for another day.

-• Badass Normal: The crew of the Soviet cruiser Aurora boasts the only human-on-Morgana kill as of October 1939.
+• Badass Normal: The original crew of the Soviet cruiser Aurora boasts the only human-on-Morgana kill as of the end of 1939.

 • Battle Cry: